Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 {% endhighlight %}

-optixTrace takes the acceleration structure to trace against, a set of ray flags to adjust the traversal being performed, the instance mask, SBT indexing parameters, the ray parameters and up to 8 unsigned 32-bit values which are passed by reference through registers to the closest hit and miss shaders.
+optixTrace takes the acceleration structure to trace against, a set of ray flags to adjust the traversal being performed, the instance mask, SBT indexing parameters, the ray parameters, and up to 8 unsigned 32-bit values that are passed by reference through registers to the closest hit and miss shaders.
 To pass a struct larger than 32 bytes it's possible to pass a pointer to a stack variable in the calling shader through by splitting it into two 32-bit ints, and then packing the pointer back together in the closest hit or miss shader.
-The parameters which effect the SBT indexing are:
+The parameters which affect the SBT indexing are:

-- `visibilityMask`: This mask effects which instances are masked out by and'ing it with each instance's `visibilityMask`.
+- `visibilityMask`: This mask affects which instances are masked out by and'ing it with each instance's `visibilityMask`.
 - `SBToffset`: This is the ray's SBT offset, $$R_\text{offset}$$.
 - `SBTstride`: This is the ray's SBT stride $$R_\text{stride}$$.